 Whilst I was in Venice I was luckily enough to be invited to dine at the Met Restaurant at the Metropole Hotel.
 Back in January the restaurant lost its Michelin Star rating as the chef moved to work elsewhere, and the Chef always automatically takes the Starring with him.
 The remaining team were keen to share with me what had changed since then, and to reassure me on the quality of the restaurant with the new chef.

-Since January the restaurant had been refurbished and a new team has been brought in to manage the restaurant.
+Since January the restaurant had been refurbished and a new team has been brought in with a new Michelin Starred Chef managing the restaurant.
 The new decoration and furnishings are beautiful, with a small raised up area designed to look like a private exclusive dining room, and the whole restaurant oozing elegance and luxury.
 It is a relatively small restaurant with only 26 people being able to be seated at any one time (if seated as couples), and the team have worked hard to retain character, elegance and intimacy.

 A great new Menu concept has been developed where you are offered two tasting Menus.
 Both are based on the same ingredients but cooked with different techniques – one contemporary and one traditional.
 Apparently normally a couple will chose one of each so they can compare and share which is a fun way to add a new dimension to enjoying dinner.
 As I was dining on my own I indulged on a mixture of contemporary and traditional to give me a feel for the menu.